olcf/container-recipes/README.md

 # Setting up the build host
-Before container-recipes CI tasks can be performed an appropriate build host must be created.
+Before container-recipes CI tasks can be performed an appropriate build host must be created that's running a gitlab runner.
+Currently OpenStack provision scripts are provided which will allow a build instance to be spun up anywhere on the ORNL network and also the Titan login nodes.
+The following steps may be taken to create such a host, a "kitchen" suitable to build the container recipes in, if you will.

 Prerequisite: On Titan
 * module load python
 * pip install --user python-openstackclient

-Servers may be spun up anywhere on the ORNL network and also the Titan login nodes.
+* ./CreateKitchen
+  * You will be prompted for your OpenStack password as well as the GitLab runner registration token

+If the instance is created without error you should be able to enable the runner for container-recipes through the gitlab web ui

+# openrc.sh creation

+The openrc.sh file under KitchenScripts sets up OpenStack credentials and was created as follows:
 * Login to `cloud.cades.ornl.gov`
 * Navigate to `Compute -> Access & Security -> API Access`
 * Click `Download OpenStack RC File v3`